blockwatch-cc/tzstats-legacy/src/assets/static/terms.md

 Data available via the TzStats API is subject to the Creative Commons Attribution-NonCommercial License **CC BY-NC 4.0**.
 All information is displayed *as is* and we provide no guarantee for correctness or fitness for a particular purpose.
 Information does not constitute investment advice, financial advice, trading advice, or any other sort of advice.
 We disclaim any responsibility for any missing or wrong information.
 You understand that you are using any and all information available here at your own risk.

-If you wish to use the API for commercial projects you need to obtain a separate commercial license from Blockwatch Data Inc. Please contact us at licensing@blockwatch.cc for details.
+If you wish to use the API for commercial projects you need to obtain a separate commercial license from Blockwatch Data Inc. Please contact us at [license@blockwatch.cc](license@blockwatch.cc) for details.

 ### Terms